-- the adoption of competitive neutrality principles can encourage greater commercial discipline on state-owned service providers.
-It will mean, for example, that state-owned service providers are better informed about the true standalone cost of borrowing in the debt markets, allowing for improved decisions on whether to borrow funds to undertake capex or pursue non-network solutions.
-The debt neutrality fees play an important role in ensuring that state-owned service providers do not face artificially lower cost of capital that may distort their investment decisions; - it will potentially create artificial geographical market distortions in generation and network capacities across the NEM because of the pricing signals that would be created due to network ownership; - it risks distorting the incentives of efficient capital financing structures of state-owned network service providers compared to privately-owned service providers.
+- it will potentially create artificial geographical market distortions in generation and network capacities across the NEM because of the pricing signals that would be created due to network ownership; - it risks distorting the incentives of efficient capital financing structures of state-owned network service providers compared to privately-owned service providers.
 In such circumstances, there is likely to be a material impact on consumers as ownership changes are considered; and - the separate roles of shareholders and taxing authority where governments are also the owners of the service providers.

-7.3.1 Options to use different methodologies
+5.3.1 Options to use different methodologies

 The Commission's draft rule determination to allow different methodologies to estimate the return on debt under a flexible rate of return framework received widespread support.
 However, submissions from service providers expressed concerns that, under the draft rule, a new methodology could potentially be imposed on them by the regulator that could be unsuitable to their financing practices.
-They argue that the choice of methodology should not be at the sole discretion of the regulator.107 The main arguments they make in relation to this are that:
+They argue that the choice of methodology should not be at the sole discretion of the regulator.
+The main arguments they make in relation to this are that: